Inexpensive laundry room storage ideas to help declutter that small laundry room

 **Optional: Add hardware to your cabinets or leave them without.
 We loved the look and price of the hardware we used in our recent bathroom vanity makeover, that we decided to order those handles again.

-How to build extra shelving with upper stock cabinets?
+How to build extra laundry shelving with cabinets?

 The main reason I did not want cabinets going all the adcross the wall is because I normally buy the large container of laundry soap with the dispenser.
 I like when the dispenser can hang off the edge or a shelf and over my utility tub.
 This makes it way easier to quickly add soap.